C. Edgar Goyette, Jr.

 1917-1972

-C. Edgar Goyette, Jr. was a professor of philosophy and humanities at Northern Arizona University, in Flagstaff, from 1960 until his death in 1972.
+C. Edgar Goyette, Jr. was a professor of philosophy and humanities at Northern Arizona University, in Flagstaff, Arizona, from 1960 until his death in 1972.
 At a time when few in the United States had heard of Jakob Fries, Professor Goyette actually taught Jakob Fries.
 Unfortunately, a fate that has often blighted the prospects of the Friesian School also befell Professor Goyette, to pass away well before his time.

-When I was a student at the University of New Mexico in 1967, already reading Leonard Nelson, I took the train back to Los Angeles for Christmas.
+When I was a student at the University of New Mexico in 1967, already reading Leonard Nelson, I happened to take the train -- at the time, the called the "El Capitan" on the Atchison, Topeka and Santa Fe Railroad -- back to Los Angeles for Christmas.
 When it passed through the station in Flagstaff, the snow was at least six feet deep all around.
-There had been a historic blizzard.
+There had been a historic blizzard, and the snow was deeper than the (apparently) Navajo workmen who had dug out the track.
 But little did I know that I could have gotten off the train and found an actual Friesian teaching philosophy nearby.
 I might have transferred from New Mexico to NAU, instead of to UCLA, as I subsequently did.
-Nevertheless, the Friesian project continues, as Professor Goyette would have wanted.
+Later, I again look the train, round-trip, from Albuquerque to Los Angeles, but, of course, I still didn't know about Goyette.

 History of Philosophy